Robertfarb/whiteboarding-curriculum/soft-skills/negotiating/equity.md

 a low salary because you traded cash for a bunch of options.
 They'll just look at the lower salary.

+# Here is a great [article on Stock Options and more](https://www.investopedia.com/articles/personal-finance/041515/equity-vs-salary-what-you-need-know.asp)

 Also: **I am not a lawyer**.

 ## Stock Options